mdurrani808/STIC/documentation/src/Notes/ShellToolsAndScripting.md

 ### System Health / State

 You can easily view statistics of your system like CPU usage, memory usage, running processes, and more using the ``top``(table of processes) command.
-You can learn more on how to parse this output [here]([What the first five lines of Linux’s top command tell you](https://www.redhat.com/en/blog/interpret-top-output)).
+You can learn more on how to parse this output [here](https://www.redhat.com/en/blog/interpret-top-output).
+You can also use ``free`` but note that this is not avaliable on macOS.

 ### Finding files